corybenton/create_readme/README.md

 ## Tests

-Ran through questions to see if the appropriate information was conveyed.
+Ran through questions to insure the appropriate information was conveyed.

 ## Questions